Huw van Steenis: Awards and recognition

 His awards include being voted the number one equity research analyst for Banks and Diversified Financials twelve times in institutional investor polls.

 He has won a number of forecasting awards including European "Stock Picker of the Year" for Banks and Financials in Reuter's Starmine twice.

-In 2008, van Steenis was tipped as 'Rising Star Under 40' by Wall Street Journals Financial News for the third time.
+In 2008, van Steenis was tipped as "Rising Star Under 40" by The Wall Street Journals Financial News for the third time.
 The judges said: "He was early to spot the implications of the funding crisis and warned investors to steer clear of single-A banks, forecast the majority of the sectors rights issues and dividend cuts and the financials portfolio he runs for Morgan Stanley has outperformed the sector by over 25% for the year".

 Personal life

 Van Steenis is married to journalist and life peer Camilla Cavendish.
 He is the great nephew of Dutch botanist Cornelis Gijsbert Gerrit Jan van Steenis.